-MHSA COUNTYFISCAL ACCOUNTABILITYCERTIFICATION1
+MHSA COUNTYFISCAL ACCOUNTABILITYCERTIFICATION

-Three-Year Program and Expenditure Plan Annual Update Annual Revenue and Expenditure Report Local Mental Health Director County Auditor-Controller Name: Tony Vartan, MSW, LCSW Telephone Number: (209) 525-6225 E-mail: Tvartan@stanbhrs.org Name: Kashmir Gill Telephone Number: (209) 525-7507 E-mail: GillK@stancounty.com Local Mental Health Mailing Address: 800 Scenic Drive Modesto, CA 95350 I keep hu contifu that the Three Veer Dreeners and Even diture Dia - Accurate Lindets on Annual Deserves and Even editure Desert is
+Three-Year Program and Expenditure Plan Annual Update Annual Revenue and Expenditure Report Local Mental Health Director County Auditor-Controller Name: Tony Vartan, MSW, LCSW Telephone Number: (209) 525-6225 E-mail: Tvartan@stanbhrs.org Name: Kashmir Gill Telephone Number: (209) 525-7507 E-mail: GillK@stancounty.com Local Mental Health Mailing Address: 800 Scenic Drive Modesto, CA 95350

-I hereby certify that the Three-Year Program and Expenditure Plan, Annual Update or Annual_Revenue and Expenditure Report is true and correct and that the County has complied with all fiscal accountability requirements as required by law or as directed by the State Department of Health Care Services and the Mental Health Services Oversight and Accountability Commission, and that all expenditures are consistent with the requirements of the Mental Health Services Act (MHSA), including Welfare and Institutions Code (WIC) sections 5813.5, 5830, 5840, 5847, 5891, and 5892; and Title 9 of the California Code of Regulations sections 3400 and 3410.
+I hereby certify that the Three-Year Program and Expenditure Plan, Annual Update or Annual\Revenue and Expenditure Report is true and correct and that the County has complied with all fiscal accountability requirements as required by law or as directed by the State Department of Health Care Services and the Mental Health Services Oversight and Accountability Commission, and that all expenditures are consistent with the requirements of the Mental Health Services Act (MHSA), including Welfare and Institutions Code (WIC) sections 5813.5, 5830, 5840, 5847, 5891, and 5892; and Title 9 of the California Code of Regulations sections 3400 and 3410.
 I further certify that all expenditures are consistent with an approved plan or update and that MHSA funds will only be used for programs specified in the Mental Health Services Act.
 Other than funds placed in a reserve in accordance with an approved plan, any funds allocated to a county which are not spent for their authorized purpose within the time period specified in WIC section 5892(h), shall revert to the state to be deposited into the fund and available for counties in future years.